JonasPrimbs/movesense-ble-ecg-firmware/README.md

 Resource | Description|Implemented
 ---------|------------|--------------
 /Info|API for accessing generic device information.| YES /DataLogger|Generic logger capable of logging max.
-8 different resources| YES /Logbook|Generic Logbook from where the logged data can be read| YES /Device/Measurement/AngularVelocity|API enabling reading or subscribing angular velocity data (based on gyroscope).| YES /Device/Measurement/LinearAcceleration|API enabling reading or subscribing linear acceleration data (based accelerometer).| YES
+8 different resources| NO!
+Bug will be fixed soon!
+/Logbook|Generic Logbook from where the logged data can be read| NO!
+Bug will be fixed soon!
-/Device/Measurement/MagneticField|API enabling reading or subscribing magnetic field data (based on magnetometer).| YES /Device/Measurement/Temperature|API enabling reading or subscribing temperature data (based on thermometer).| YES /Device/Component/Led|API for controlling the LED.| YES /Device/UserInteraction/Indication|API for controlling the LED.| NO
+**/Meas/Gyro**|API enabling subscribing angular velocity data (based on gyroscope).| YES **/Meas/Acc**|API enabling subscribing linear acceleration data (based on accelerometer).| YES **/Meas/Magn**|API enabling subscribing magnetic field data (based on magnetometer).| YES /Device/Measurement/Temperature|API enabling reading or subscribing temperature data (based on thermometer).| YES /Device/Component/Led|API for controlling the LED.| YES /Device/UserInteraction/Indication|API for controlling the LED.| NO